diegocarrera89/AugmentedGradCAM/README.md

 python generate_submission_files.py
 ```

 This generates a submission file in the `submissions` directory for each aggregation approach we propose.
 For each image in `data`, a submission file reports the classification and the vertices of the corresponding bounding box.
-The files contained in `submissions` are must be fed to the `MATLAB` code provided at [ILSVRC2015 devkit](http://image-net.org/challenges/LSVRC/2015/index#resources) to compute the final `top-k` errors.
+The files contained in `submissions` are fed to the `MATLAB` code provided at [ILSVRC2015 devkit](http://image-net.org/challenges/LSVRC/2015/index#resources) to compute the final `top-k` errors.

 ## Examples
 To reproduce the images in the heading of this repository, activate the virtual environment and launch the following script